Rufous-crowned bee-eater: Description and taxonomy

-eBird describes the bird as "A medium-sized, long-tailed bee-eater of open areas.
-Pale green below with deep green wings; pale blue above and below the base of the tail and below the black mask on the face.
-Tail turquoise, with extended central tail feathers.
-Similar in shape and size to Blue-tailed Bee-eater, but Rufous-crowned has the obvious rufous crown and back and lacks the rufous band across the lower throat.
-Voice is a double-noted "killit," repeated regularly."

 It was previously considered a subspecies of the blue-throated bee-eater (M. viridis), but was split as a distinct species by the IUCN Red List and BirdLife International in 2014, and the International Ornithological Congress followed suit in 2022.
 It is still confused with M. viridis as it is still called blue-throated bee-eater by many including eBird.
+It differs from M. viridis in having a red-brown crown and mantle (rather than dark brown), and a paler greenish-blue throat and cheeks (rather than dark blue).

 Ecology and behavior

 This specific species has yet to be studied in depth.
 This species is presumed to be an insectivore, and true to its name feeds heavily on bees.
 This species is considered a pest by bee-keepers.
 This species breeds from February to May in communal nest burrows on sloping ground and banks.
-These tunnels go as far as 1 meter deep.
+These tunnels go as far as 1 m deep.
 Average clutch size 3 to 5 eggs.